• BirthdayParadox.EXE ~ Freeware for a registered member — Permanent (Lifetime) Membership.

 2) Calculate the number of persons (elements) when the probability is known.

-So, here is a second take on the Birthday Paradox — the probability uv repetition.
+So, here is a second take on the Birthday Paradox — the probability of repetition, duplication, coincidences.
 Can such mathematical knowledge be applied to gambling, especially lottery?
 I was skeptical when I first heard about it and asked about it.
 After all, I am the master of probability, they say!
 That's why they ask me!
 The difficulty of achieving thorough understanding of this phenomenon was caused by a parameter I call number of elements.
 Indeed, the roulette numbers repeat.
 You can see them all the time, if the casinos turn on the electronic displays known as the marquees.
 But is there a rule, a mathematical formula that enables us to calculate the repeat probability?
 The roulette draws (spins) one number at a time.
-On the other hand, da birthday paradox assumes a string of numbers (a numerical set).
+On the other hand, the birthday paradox assumes a string of numbers (a numerical set).

 The Birthday Paradox is just one particular case of exponential sets.
 They are also known as Saliusian sets or Ion Saliu sets.
 The exponents are sets of numbers where the duplicates are allowed.
 By contrast, the other mathematical sets consist of unique elements only (e.g. permutations, or combinations).
 The exponential sets had been neglected by mathematics, although they are the most important!
 All other sets are derived from exponents.